• Skip to primary navigation

 • Gluten Free Flour: Use a gluten-free flour you’ve had success with in other recipes.
 This recipe was tested using Bob’s Red Mill gluten-free 1-to-1 baking flour.
 I find it mimics all-purpose flour perfectly.

-• Brown Sugar: Sweetens the batter.
-You can also use coconut sugar.
+• Brown Sugar Substitute: Sweetens the batter.

 • Baking Powder: Gives the batter its lift as it bakes, creating a soft and stout donut.